Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 Turkeys Gone Wrong

 This blog was to be a pictorial gallery of turkeys that were burnt, crushed, demolished, drowned, or outright mangled in any

 other number of ways, while being prepped for Thanksgiving Dinner (or, really, any holiday).
 The idea came about when one of

 our own turkeys came out so bad I wanted to share it with the world.
 I bought the domain, set up the blog, posted a few

 entries, then ... nothing.
 By next Thanksgiving the blog was dead.
 Still a fun lark though.

-I attempted to operate a number of concepts under this title, porting the code base along all the while.
+I attempted to operate a number of concepts under this title, porting and modifying the code base along all the while.